InfiniBrains/Awesome-GameDev-Resources/intro/04-conditionals/README.md

 In this example, the output would be "x is 2", as the value of x is 2.

+!!! note

-NOTE: It's important to note that C++ uses strict type checking, so you need to be careful about the types of variables you use in your conditionals.
+    It's important to note that C++ uses strict type checking, so you need to be careful about the types of variables you use in your conditionals.
 For example, you can't compare a string to an integer using the `==` operator.

 ### Switch fallthrough